 Next-generation sequencing

-Next-generation DNA sequencing (NGS) is a new sequencing technique generating results more rapidly and is financially more attractive than the former technique, Sanger sequencing.
-A wide variety of next-generation platforms are present, each with another approach of sequencing.
+Next-generation sequencing (NGS) is the term used for a number of high-throughput DNA sequencing techniques that generate results more rapidly, at higher volume and lower cost than the heretofore most commonly used technique, Sanger sequencing.
+A wide variety of next-generation platforms exists, each with their own approach to sequencing.
 Each platform differs in read length, read quality and read costs.
 The platform used for this project is the Illumina platform.
-Illumina delivers reads with approximately 2 x 100 base pairs in length, which is very short in contrary to other platforms.
-Illumina used technique called 'paired-end' sequencing uses ligate adapters which binds at both the ends of the DNA fragment1.
+Illumina delivers reads with approximately 2 x 100 base pairs in length, which is relatively short in contrary to other platforms.
+Illumina uses a technique called “paired-end” sequencing, which uses ligate adapters that bind at both ends of the DNA fragment1.
 These adapters are capable of binding onto the flow cell causing the formation of a bridge (called bridge PCR).
-When bound onto the flow cell the flow cell will be washed with a variation of ddNTP's.
-Thus conducting a PCR which will eventually form clusters on the flow cell.
-After every wash a photo is taken to determine what ddNTP has bound.
+The flow cell is subequently washed with a variation of ddNTP's.
+This constitutes a PCR whose product will eventually form clusters on the flow cell.
+After every wash a photo is taken to determine what ddNTP was bound.

 De novo assembly

-As next-generation sequencing is rapidly rising up to the standard for sequencing, databases are overflowing with data.
+As next-generation sequencing is rapidly being adopted, sequence read databases are overflowing with data.
 The analysis of this continues growing data flow called assembly can be aided by a reference genome.
-At times when no reference genome is present another technique will be applicated called de novo.
+At times when no reference genome is present another technique will be applied called de novo.

 Why is de novo assembly hard?